 PERIODIC REPORT ON THE NATIONAL EMERGENCY WITH RESPECT TO IRAQ

 COMMUNICATION

 FROM

 THE PRESIDENT OF THE UNITED STATES

 TRANSMITTING

-A SIX-MONTH PERIODIC REPORT ON THE NATIONAL EMERGENCY WITH RESPECT TO IRAQ THAT WAS DECLARED IN EXECUTIVE ORDER 12722 OF AUGUST 2, 1990, PURSUANT TO 50 U.S.C.
+A SIX MONTH PERIODIC REPORT ON THE NATIONAL EMERGENCY WITH RESPECT TO IRAQ THAT WAS DECLARED IN EXECUTIVE ORDER 12722 OF AUGUST 2, 1990, PURSUANT TO 50 U.S.C.
 1641(c) AND 50 U.S.C.
 1703(c)

-SEPTEMBER 4, 2002.-Referred to the Committee on International Relations and ordered to be printed.
+February 4, 2003.-Referred to the Committee on International Relations and ordered to be printed

-U.S. GOVERNMENT PRINTING OFFICE WASHINGTON : 2002
+U.S. GOVERNMENT PRINTING OFFICE

+19-011

+WASHINGTON: 2003

+To the Congress of the United States: